wrench-project/wrench/doc/source/wrench_102.rst

 how many compute hosts the service has access to in total.
 A :cpp:class:`wrench::StorageService` has a :cpp:class:`wrench::StorageService::getFreeSpace()` member function to find out how many bytes of free space are available on it.
-And so on…
+And so on...

 To take a concrete example, consider the execution controller implementation in